Limited Submissions Guidelines

 - Cover sheet

-- Three page (maximum) project description (also known as white paper or proposal abstract) that addresses the sponsor’s review criteria;
+- Project description (also known as white paper or proposal abstract) that addresses the sponsor’s review criteria

-- One page preliminary draft budget that reflects the entire total project period (unless not required by the sponsoring agency); and
+- One page preliminary draft budget that reflects the entire total project period (unless not required by the sponsoring agency)

 - One page description of the “broader impacts,” “intellectual merit,” and “transformational aspect” of the proposal (only required for NSF applications).

 - Requests for matching funds and documentation of the approved match, or any exceptions to campus policies must be identified at this stage of the process and included (no page limit).
 The match may come from start-up funds, external sources, or from the PI’s Department or College.
 The PI will be required to submit a signed letter from the individual(s) supporting the match.
 Copies of email correspondence are acceptable.